Aimlessly pursuing a hobby can be somewhat freeing, but also very scary.

 Not only that but it will make the whole progress throughout your artistic journey way more fun, trust me.

-So let’s get onto the art goals for beginner artists!
+So, let’s get onto the best drawing goals for beginner artists!

 1) Try A New Medium/Tool Once A Month

 It’s liberating to try something new once in a while.
 And, at times we want to try everything at once.

 This can be a bit overwhelming since every tool has its learning curve, and going from one to another quickly means you might not learn any of them.

 Or, at least, it makes the whole process much more difficult!